maxims94/maxims94/README.md

 Planned to be available as CLI and RustRover plugin

+Funded by a grant from [The Solana Foundation](https://solana.org/)

 # Solana MobileConnect

 **WalletConnect for Solana: Allows you to use a dApp on your desktop with your mobile wallet.**